Erudika/erudika.github.io/source/_posts/Building-the-stack-from-scratch-with-Angular-2.md

 img: img7.jpg
 ---

-In this tutorial we're going to build a simple single-page application with **Angualar 2**.
+In this tutorial we're going to build a simple single-page application with **Angular 2**.
 This is intended for developers unfamiliar with 2 or having some experience with AngularJS 1.
 First of all, I got **Visual Studio Code** installed on my machine and it's running on Linux.
 I chose VS Code because we'll be working with **TypeScript** mostly and it has great support for it, but you can code in your favourite IDE as well.
 Next, I've decided to save